-We have loads of mulberries right.
+We have loads of mulberries right now.
 I learned recently that mulberries are part of the fig and breadfruit family.
 Mulberries are super easy to grow here.
 When in season, we can pick all day long.
 The berries should be picked when they’re dark purple, not red.
 Mulberries are a good source of vitamin C and have more C than oranges.
 As a fruit, they provide high levels of protein and iron.
-Mulberries have many health benefits from building bone density, preventing cancer, aiding digesting, and reducing stress, Not only can the berries be eaten, but the leaves can be used to make tea.
+Mulberries have many health benefits from building bone density, preventing cancer, aiding digesting, and reducing stress.
+Not only can the berries be eaten, but the leaves can be used to make tea.
 I haven’t made tea yet from the leaves, but I use the berries to make jam and often put them in scones.

 We picked a bunch of berries today.
 We’ve been freezing them, so when I have a large batch I can make some jam.